Paeng Nepomuceno: Competitive career

 Paeng Nepomuceno was initially into golf at age 10 but later switched to bowling.
 He got involved in bowling after he and his father sought shelter at the Mile High Bowling Center in Baguio due to rain.
 He then asked his father to enroll him in a junior league held at Coronado Lanes in Metro Manila.

 His first tournament was the Philippine Junior Masters Championship, which he won at age 15.
 He also won the Philippine International Masters at age 17, becoming the youngest winner of the tournament.

 He competed at the Bowling World Cup, becoming the men's champion in four editions (1976, 1980, 1992, and 1996).
 He was 19 years old when he won the 1976 edition.
 For this feat he was recognized by Guinness World Records as "youngest tenpin bowling world champion".

-Nepomuceno also competed at the Southeast Asian Games.
+Nepomuceno won 9 golds, 5 silvers, and 5 bronze medals in Southeast Asian Games.

 He won three gold medals in the 1981 edition which was hosted in Manila.
 In the 1985 Bangkok Games, he won two Gold medals and a Bronze.
 He won three gold medals at the 1987 games in Jakarta and one gold medal at the 1991 games in Manila.

 He also won the 1984 World Invitational Tournament, a competition held in conjunction with the Summer Olympics held in the same year.
 Nepomuceno also has represented the Philippines in the World Games winning the two bronze medals in total; in the 1993 and 1997 editions both in the men's single event.
 He also won the World Tenpin Masters in 1999.
 That year he suffered a left-hand injury, which required surgery which temporarily sidelined him from bowling.

 Nepomuceno was given the Sportsman Award at the 2009 QubicaAMF Bowling World Cup.
 He is the first Filipino to receive the award.

 In 2011, he became the oldest winner of the Philippine International Masters, at age 54.
 By 2020, he had won 133 career titles, six of which are world titles.
-His latest title, his 133rd, was won at the 2019 PTBA Open Bowling Championships Masters in July 2019.
+His latest title, his 138th, was won at the 2026 PSB Open Bowling Championships Senior Masters on August 31, 2026.